marcuszucareli/house-price-app/docs/mlflow_client.md

 > ⚠️ **Note:** The `make_ingestion` function supports a single file at a time in the ingestion folder.

 ## Setup
-The setup file creates the environment to use the predict endpoint in the dev environment.
+The setup file creates the dev environment (database + storage).
 It is automatically ran when the container starts, but if you need to restore original setup for any reason, use the command bellow on the api container:

 ```bash
 python -m mlflow_client.setup